Written and Created by PaperCraftCentral Susan

 If you have not tried this cardmaking technique before, why not go ahead and try one now?
 I'll show you how.

-I actually used the Modern Label Extra Large punch (retired) from Stampin' Up! in the card shown but you could use the Classic Label Punch or a banner punch, as long as it is going to give you a slot.
-Even a Big Shot die would work.
+I actually used the Modern Label Extra Large punch (retired) from Stampin' Up! in the card shown but you could use any type of rectangular Punch or a banner punch, as long as it is going to give you a slot.
+Even a rectangular Die Cutting and Embossing Machine die would work.
+And if you have a self healing cutting mat and a scalpel tool, you could neatly cut one out free-hand.

 Now take the smaller piece of cardstock and score it 1cm in on one end.